-MENU TREE

-The Menu Tree below shows how to navigate through the TQi transmitter's various settings and functions.
-Press and hold MENU to enter the Menu Tree, and use and select options.
+MENU TREE The Menu Tree below shows how to navigate through the TQi transmitter's various settings and functions.
+Press and hold MENU to enter the Menu Tree, and use the following commands to navigate through the menu and select options.
+MENU: When you enter a menu, you always start at the top.
+Press MENU to move down the Menu Tree.